matijapretnar/proofs/README.md

     docker run --interactive --tty proofs

 You can replace the tag `proofs` in both commands with one of your choosing.
+If you want to access the Docker image for an older version, check out the appropriate commit before building the image.

 ### Setting up your own environment